 Faith-Based Travelers: See our following webpages for details:

 LGBTI Travelers: LGBTI individuals face societal discrimination and harassment.
 There have been reports of police in Pointe-Noire verbally, physically, or sexually abusing openly gay young men and harassing gay men in order to elicit bribes.
-There are, however, no legal restrictions on same-sex sexual relations or the organization of LGBTI events.
+There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Republic of Congo.

 Travelers Who Require Accessibility Assistance: Access to transportation, lodging, and public buildings is limited.
 There are few sidewalks and no curb-cuts, and most buildings lack functioning elevators.

 Women Travelers: Only a fraction of rapes are reported.
 Police reports verifying rape cost CFA 30,000 francs ($52) to cover medical examination and report expenses.
-Medical rape kits are available only in Brazzaville.
-In Pointe-Noire, only HIV tests are free for rape victims; all other laboratory tests are at the expense of the patient.
 Domestic violence is widespread but rarely reported.

-You are responsible for all medical costs.
-U.S. Medicare does not cover you overseas.
+We do not pay medical bills.
+Be aware that U.S. Medicare does not apply overseas.
 Health care providers expect payment in cash CFA before treatment is performed.

 Malaria is endemic.
-Use CDC recommended mosquito repellents including DEET, picaridin, oil of lemon, eucalyptus or IR3535.
-Sleep under insecticide-impregnated mosquito nets.
+Use CDC recommended mosquito repellents and sleep under insecticide-impregnated mosquito nets.
 Chemoprophylaxis is recommended for all travelers even for short stays.

 The following diseases are prevalent: